 Wikipedia graph mining: dynamic structure of collective memory

-This is the accompanying blogpost for our upcoming research paper (soon on arXiv); joint work with Kirell Benzi, Benjamin Ricaud, and Pierre Vandergheynst (EPFL, LTS2).
+This is the accompanying blogpost for our upcoming research paper (read preprint on arXiv); joint work with Kirell Benzi, Benjamin Ricaud, and Pierre Vandergheynst (EPFL, LTS2).
 Here, we focus on the results, omitting the details of the algorithm and the implementation.

 Wikipedia is a great source for data analysis due to its outstanding scale and the graph structure.
 Tens of millions of visitors surf it daily, leaving their footprint on the Web.
 The combination of the Wikipedia graph structure and visitor activity on the pages gives us the dynamic graph – the graph with time-series signals on the nodes.
 The dynamic nature of the graph makes the large-scale analysis problem complicated.